Kevin-Jonaitis/react-datasheet/README.md

 ![Actual behavior](https://p194.p3.n0.cdn.getcloudapp.com/items/rRu0ymyz/Screen%20Recording%202020-11-19%20at%2009.18.06%20AM.gif?v=31eaecd03637676dbec78c97dd88c5e8)

-If you'd like to reproduce it yourself, you can navigate to the `docs` folder and run `yarn install`, then `yarn start`.
+If you'd like to reproduce it yourself, you can navigate to the root folder, run `yarn install`, then navigate to the `docs` folder and run `yarn start`.
 This will open the examples page locally on your machine, and you'll be able to play around.

 ## Usage